dylanhollohan/pocket-full-of-quotes/frontend/README.md

 # Front-end To-do (in order of priority):

-1. create submission state for quotes
+1. need a filler/ tutorial for when no quotes exist yet.
+Looks like shit.
 2. add JWT to included technologies list
 3. create custom theme for grey colors
 4. create API layer that abstracts axios calls into a client